In This Article

 We have listed the pros and cons when it comes to the PVC laminate vs acrylic laminate sheet to help you choose the right option:

-Acrylic vs PVC Laminates: Cost
+Acrylic vs PVC Laminate: Cost

-Acrylic vs PVC Laminates: Variety
+Acrylic vs PVC Laminate: Variety

-PVC laminates come in a variety of textures such as matte, textured, metal, gloss, and ultra-gloss.
+PVC laminates come in a variety of textures such as matte, textured, metal, gloss and ultra-gloss.
 They are versatile in terms of colours and patterns.

-Acrylic vs PVC Laminates: Durability
+Acrylic vs PVC Laminate: Durability

-Acrylic vs PVC Laminates: Best Of Both
+Acrylic vs PVC Laminate: Best of Both

-Maintenance Tips for Acrylic and PVC Laminates
+Maintenance Tips for Acrylic Laminates and PVC Laminates

 - Clean using a damp soft cloth and mild cleaner